Updated 13 Oct, 2015

 And AFTER [the] three score and two weeks shall Messiah be cut off, but not for Himself Dan 9:26.

-Christ was to be “Cut Off” After the 483 years but it does not say how long after.
-That information can be seen by determining the years of the ministry of Christ.
+Christ was then to be “Cut Off” After the 483 years but it does not say how long after.
+That information can be learned by determining the years of the ministry of Christ.

-In 31 AD: Passover, according to the Biblical Mosaic Calendar in use in Judea at that time; which relied upon the first light of the new moon to start the month; and ALSO according to the Modern Rabbinic Calendar: was Wednesday April 25th!
+In 31 AD: Passover, according to the Biblical Mosaic Calendar in use in Judea at that time; which relied upon the first light of the new moon to start the month was Wednesday April 25th!
+The modern Rabbinic Calendar not being in use for hundreds of years yet.

 This is confirmed in the scriptures [Luk 3] which say that Christ’s ministry began in the 15th year that Tiberius FIRST ascended the throne 12 AD + 15 = 27 AD!